Nebius-Academy/knowledge-base/_posts/2025-06-06-llm-inference-essentials.md

 There are three key steps:

 1. **Downloading**: This stage involves downloading the model weights, typically from a cloud storage service like Hugging Face.
 These weights are then stored on the computer’s disk where you plan to run the LLM, whether on a local machine or a remote server.
-2. **Loading**: In this step, the LLM’s weights are loaded into RAM or GPU memory, preparing the model for generating new tokens.
-Depending on the hardware, you can run the model on either a CPU or GPU, with GPUs predominantly used for modern LLMs due to their superior performance.
+2. **Loading**: In this step, the LLM’s weights are loaded into RAM or the memory of a hardware accelerator (such as GPU or TPU), preparing the model for generating new token.
+GPUs and TPUs are predominantly used for modern LLMs due to their superior performance in comparison to CPUs.
 3. **Generation**: Finally, the model is ready to generate new tokens.
 As tokens are generated, they are concatenated into the output sequence, which is returned as the result of the inference process.

 > **Important note**: During inference, the model’s weights are not updated; they remain unchanged.